Azure/azure-sdk-for-python/azure-nspkg/README.rst

 Microsoft Azure SDK for Python
 ==============================

-This is the Microsoft Azure Management namespace package.
+This is the Microsoft Azure namespace package.

 This package is not intended to be installed directly by the end user.